Jim Acosta: Litigation

-On November 13, 2018, CNN and Acosta, through counsel Ted Boutrous and Ted Olson of Gibson Dunn, filed civil suit in the U.S. District Court for the District of Columbia against Trump, White House Chief of Staff John Kelly, Deputy Chief of Staff/director of Communications Bill Shine, Press Secretary Sarah Huckabee Sanders, the U.S. Secret Service and its director, Randolph Alles, and an unnamed Secret Service agent, all in their official capacities.
+On November 13, 2018, CNN and Acosta, through counsel Ted Boutrous and Ted Olson of Gibson Dunn, filed civil suit in the U.S. District Court for the District of Columbia against Trump, White House Chief of Staff John Kelly, Deputy Chief of Staff/Director of Communications Bill Shine, Press Secretary Sarah Huckabee Sanders, the U.S. Secret Service and its director, Randolph Alles, and an unnamed Secret Service agent, all in their official capacities.
 The filing also requested relief by way of an order temporarily restraining the White House from denying access to Acosta for journalistic purposes.

 Amicus briefs were filed with the court in support of CNN's case, from journalistic entities whose editorial policies range across the political spectrum.
 The U.S. Department of Justice filed a brief arguing that First Amendment free speech rights do not "restrict the president's ability to determine the terms on which he does, or does not, engage with particular journalists."

-The case was heard by Timothy Kelly, a Trump appointee to the District Court for the District of Columbia, who, on November 16, ordered Acosta's credentials restored for 14 days, owing to the court's belief that Acosta's due process rights likely had been violated, with the court's making no reference of the suit's arguments thus far concerning the First Amendment.
+The case was heard by Timothy Kelly, a Trump appointee to the District Court for the District of Columbia, who, on November 16, ordered Acosta's credentials restored for 14 days, owing to the court's belief that Acosta's due-process rights likely had been violated, with the court's making no reference of the suit's arguments thus far concerning the First Amendment.

-CNN eventually dropped the lawsuit on November 19 after the White House restored Acosta's press credentials with conditions.
+CNN eventually dropped the lawsuit on November 19 after the White House restored Acosta's press credentials with conditions, including that reporters called upon would be limited to one question with no follow-up questions unless granted permission.

-Personal life

-Acosta and his wife, Sharon Mobley Stow, a registered nurse, separated in 2017 after 17 years of marriage.
-They have a daughter and a son.